Senator Moran: USPS issues impact some Kansans who receive prescriptions by mail

 WICHITA, Kan.
-(KSNW)- The United State Postal Service is backing down on a number of changes after pushback from the public and elected officials, including Kansas Senator Jerry Moran.
+(KSNW) – The United States Postal Service is backing down on a number of changes after pushback from the public and elected officials, including Kansas Senator Jerry Moran.

 Senator Moran sent a letter to Postmaster General Louis Dejoy on Monday (Aug.
 17) informing him about how the delays in mail service are impacting Kansans.